-A key problem with measuring poverty or inequality is the disconnect between the unit of analysis and the unit of data collection.
+A key problem with measuring poverty or inequality is the disconnect between the unit of analysis, and the unit of data collection.
 Typically, one is concerned with the wellbeing of the individual, but the smallest unit for which data is collected is usually the household.
-This is mostly true for income, consumption or wealth data, which are the typical focus of inequality analysis.
+This is mostly true for income, consumption, or wealth data, which are the typical focus of inequality analysis.
 To move from the household to the individual, a per capita method is adopted that entails equally apportioning the household total amongst all its members.
 Sometimes, equivalence scales are used to adjust these figures for age and sex.
 The problem with this methodology is that it assumes away any intra-household inequality with the consequence that one gets an underestimate of poverty and inequality (Haddad & Kanbur, 1990; Lahoti, Suchitra, & Swaminathan, 2011; Vijaya, Lahoti, & Swaminathan, 2014).

 A greater challenge arises from the fact that within a household many types of goods are produced and consumed.
 An unambiguous normative welfare interpretation of intra-household income inequality is not possible given that income could be differentially applied between public goods that everyone in the household can enjoy (housing is the classic example of such a good) and private goods that benefit a single or only a few household member(s) (Chiappori & Meghir, 2014; Klasen, 2004; Malghan & Swaminathan, 2015).
-Without detailed data on consumption by individual household members, one cannot say much about consumption poverty or inequality for individuals.
+Without detailed data on consumption by individual household members, one cannot say much about consumption poverty or inequality at the individual level.

 The goal of this paper is to present the contribution of intra-household income inequality to overall income inequality while (for the present), abstracting from the concerns of how this income may be channelled within the household.
 This knowledge by itself is important for several reasons.
-First, there is now enough evidence to suggest that the income pooling assumption does not always hold, i.e., the identity of the income recipient matters and can affect intra-household allocation in the non-material domain.
-Further, this understanding of within household inequality may provide insights on how to rein in overall inequality.
+First, there is now enough evidence to suggest that the income pooling assumption does not always hold, i.e., the identity of the income recipient matters and can affect intra-household allocation in the non-material domain.3 Further, this understanding of within household inequality may provide insights on how to rein in overall inequality.

-Analogous to the identity of the income earner being relevant is also the identity of the asset owner being relevant for intra-household dynamics.
-Even for classic public goods like housing, empirical evidence shows that ownership of
+3 Analogous to the identity of the income earner being relevant is also the identity of the asset owner being relevant for intra-household dynamics.
+Even for classic public goods like housing, empirical evidence shows that ownership of the asset makes a difference, particularly for women (cf. Section 2).
+While non-owners may be able to use, and enjoy the benefits of the asset, there are some advantages that may accrue to only the owners; ability to use the asset as a collateral, or not having to worry about continued access to the asset in the event the household dissolves.